Peter Criss: Beginning of solo career

-In the early 1990s, Criss assembled a band named "Criss", featuring among others future Queensrÿche guitarist Mike Stone.
-This band went through frequent lineup changes, toured extensively and released the Criss EP in December 1993 and the Cat #1 album in August 1994.
+In the early 1990s Criss assembled a band named "Criss", featuring among others future Queensrÿche guitarist Mike Stone.
+This band went through frequent lineup changes, toured extensively and released the Criss EP in December 1993 and the Cat #1 album in August 1994, which also featured Ace Frehley on three tracks, providing lead guitar.

 Christopher Dickinson

-In 1991, a man named Christopher Dickinson began publicly impersonating Peter Criss.
+In 1991 a man named Christopher Dickinson began publicly impersonating Peter Criss.
 Dickinson did an interview as Criss with the tabloid Star magazine, in which he claimed that he was now a "homeless alcoholic panhandling for change".
 Phil Donahue had both men on his show where the real Criss confronted the impostor.